cblanken/cblanken.github.io/content/articles/OverTheWireNatas.md

 that we're looking for the Referer[^4] HTTP header which is used to indicate the source of a request.

-[^4]: Yes the correct spelling should be "Referrer", however the header was misspelled in the original HTTP specification, [RFC 1945](https:// www.rfc-editor.org/rfc/rfc1945#section-10.13), so it remains misspelled for compatibility.
+[^4]: Yes, the correct spelling should be "Referrer", however the header was
+    misspelled in the original HTTP specification [RFC 1945](https://www.rfc-editor.org/rfc/rfc1945#section-10.13), so it continues to be misspelled for backwards compatibility.

 As I mentioned before, the browser doesn't allow for modifying request headers, so we'll need to use a different tool.
 The simplest will be to use a command